FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 * The mapped identifier
 * The data source for the mapped identifier

-If we were to not specify the target data source we would get all the potential mappings for the given identifiers.
+If we were to not specify the target data source (by passing an empty string as the parameter) we would get all the potential mappings for the given identifiers.
 In our case (top 10 rows):
 | original            | source   | mapping    | target   |
 |:--------------------|:---------|:-----------|:---------|
 | AFFX-Zm-ef1a-5_a_at | Affy     | A0A1D6M1H3 | S        |